30 Best Restaurants in Orange County, CA

 What to order: whole crispy fried chicken with original sauce, pickled daikon radish cubes, french fries, and doukbokki

-Address: 6930 Beach Blvd Unit-L130 Buena Park, CA 90621
+Address: 6930 Beach Blvd Unit-L130 Buena Park, CA 90621 or 4970 Irvine Blvd Ste 110 Irvine, CA 92620

-Cream Pan pastries, sandwiches, and sushi
+Cream Pan - pastries, sandwiches, and sushir

 Cream Pan bakes the dreamiest, flakiest strawberry and custard croissants ever.
 And they make ‘em fresh on the daily.
 There was once a mini surge of popularity in these croissants, popping up at many other local Asian/French bakeries, but Cream Pan still takes the cake.